tianqi-wu/Cloud_Computing_Notes/README.md

 # Cloud_Computing_Notes
-A notes from a Cloud Computing Class.
+A complete note from a Cloud Computing Class.